base0010/restapidocs/docs/index.rst

 - **Radio Unit Hardware Setup:**

   - Follow manufacturer's instructions for installation and mounting.
   - Configure radio unit's EPC/CN address to match that of the Node EPC/CN above.

 - **Semaphore Host Registration:**

-  - Register host through the bridge middleware or register your pubkey through the DApp at `Semaphore Network Host DAO <https://app.semaphore.network/host>`_
+  - (Optional) Manually register host through the bridge middleware or register your pubkey through the DApp at `Semaphore Network Host DAO <https://app.semaphore.network/host>`_